Scholarships for College

 - Enrolling on one of the 40 Colleges That Change Lives?
 Apply for a $4k scholarship ($1k/year) if you also filed for financial aid.

 - Boys & Girls Clubs of Southern ME Alumni Association for those involved in B&G Clubs for 2 years.
 Ten scholarships will be awarded in amounts that range from $500-2,000.

 - The Cumberland County Sheriff's Department offers the Student/Athlete Scholarship.
 One scholarship will award two $1k grants for a deserving female and male student.
-Another scholarship for a criminal justice major who was an athlete in high school.
-Click here for both applications.
+Another scholarship for a law enforcement major who was an athlete in high school. (application updated in Feb)